kkensuke/myjb-en/_sources/pages/tools/usefulMacApps/usefulMacApps.md

 ## [Clipy](https://clipy-app.com/)
 `Clipy` is a free and open source clipboard extension app.
 You can use it from a menu bar icon or with a shortcut key `cmd + shift + v`.
+You can also use it as a snippet manager.

 ## [CotEditor](https://coteditor.com/)